billthefarmer/mididriver/README.md

 Licensed under GPL or Apache license - your choice.

-Note that this driver will generate a wrning dialog on Android 7 Nougat and above.
+Note that this driver will generate a warning dialog on Android 7 Nougat and above.
 The libsonivox library is no longer directly accessible.
 I have included copies of the library in the driver, but this ganerates problems due to use of libutils and libcutils by